-Round 2 with Lachesis Publishing author, Jacqui Morrison Jacqui has written two suspense thrillers for Lachesis Publishing – Kaitlyn Wolf Crown Attorney and The Vigilante.
-Her books delve into the gritty underpinnings of society.
+Round 2 with Lachesis Publishing author, Jacqui Morrison Jacqui has written a suspense thriller for Lachesis Publishing – The Vigilante.
+Her book delves into the gritty underpinnings of society.

 What was your favourite book as a child and why?

 The Nancy Drew Series.
 Nancy had it all, a great boyfriend, good friends, and she solved mysteries.